 - 1. Select the Agents menu. - Ensure that you have configured the agent group with your preferences and deployed the environment.
 For further information, refer to the section Creating and configuring agent groups. - 3.
 From the panel on the left, select the agent groups that you want to apply to the workstations. - 4.
-Click on Installer > Generate an installer and choose the 32- or 64-bit version. - 5.
-Save the installation file AgentSetup xxx.exe at the location of your choice. - 6.
-Next, deploy this file on workstations as your usually do (GPO, SCCM, etc.).
+In the General tab, click on Installer > Generate an installer and choose the 32- or 64-bit version. - 5.
+Save the installation file AgentSetup xxx.exe at the location of your choice.

+6. Next, deploy this file on workstations as your usually do (GPO, SCCM, etc.).
 You can add the following options to your command line:

-/silent To make the installation transparent for the user of the workstation other than %SYSTEMDRIVE%\Program Files.

-/installdir To copy the agent's installation files (binary and resource files) into a folder than %SYSTEMDRIVE%\ProgramData.

-/datadir To copy the agent's data files (logs, policies, scripts, etc.) into a folder other
+''' /silentTo make the installation transparent for the user of the workstation/installdirTo copy the agent's installation files (binary and resource files) into a folder other than %SYSTEMDRIVE%\Program Files./datadirTo copy the agent's data files (logs, policies, scripts, etc.) into a folder other '''

+than %SYSTEMDRIVE%\ProgramData.
 Both folders must be located on an NTFS partition on a local volume.
-Do not choose the same folder for installation files and data files.
+Do not choose the same

-- 7. As soon as the agent is installed, the icon appears in the Windows status bar, indicating that the installation is not complete. - 8.
+- folder for installation files and data files. - As soon as the agent is installed, the icon pears in the Windows status bar, indicating that the installation is not complete. - 8.
 Restart the workstation.
-The icon indicates that the agent is now fully functional.
+The icon 💟 indicates that the agent is now fully functional.